harlanljones/lineup-theory/data/README.md

+### Data Sourcing

-All data sourced from the Sports Reference Stathead Database
+All data sourced from Sports Reference / Stathead database

+Data was gathered during September of 2025